Cranial implant Titanium

 Interfix

-Instructions on the implant
+Instructions engraved in the implant

 Shunt holes